Photo Source: Milda Pupsyte

 In their spare time, Lithuanians enjoy basketball.
 They love saunas so much that they consider them a necessity.

 They are mainly cultural Roman Catholics.
 Many are secular, partly because of their communist past.
+Yet many came to the US to escape religious persecution from the Soviets.

 Like people everywhere, the Lithuanians need to put Jesus Christ central in their lives so they can enjoy his perfect guidance and mercy.